The Flyers beat the Capitals, 6-2, in the preseason opener. How did Matvei Michkov do?

 Phantoms head coach Ian Laperrière said pregame he would play Michkov a ton.
 The direction came from above.
 “They want to see what he can do,” he said.
 Through the first 40 minutes, Michkov played 14 minutes, 25 seconds as he saw power-play time (skated 2:19 in the first 40) and was double-shifted.
 It was the most on the team, even ahead of the defensemen.
 He finished with 19:16 of ice time, tops among Flyers forwards.

 “I think he’s a little bit tired from skating tests and all that skating that they’ve been doing for the past three days, but he’s got the hands of a star in this league,” Laperrière said.
 “He makes plays under pressure.
-He was, not too many people can make those plays that he was making on the power play with that poise.
+Not too many people can make those plays that he was making on the power play with that poise.
 And for me, I’m just blown away that he’s only 19 years old.”

 In the third period, Michkov added another assist on Frost’s second goal.
-On the power play, Michkov took a drop pass from Joel Farabee at the blue line, skated into the right face-off circle, and fed it back to Farabee for a shot on goal before Frost knocked the puck in.
+On the power play, Michkov took a drop pass from Joel Farabee at the blue line, skated into the right face-off circle, and fed it back to Farabee for a shot on goal before Frost knocked the rebound in.

 The Flyers power play finished 2-for-3.
 Before the first power play, which they did not score on, Michkov and Jamie Drysdale chatted for the entire commercial break.
 They were each seen pointing toward the zone.